leoventuroso/leoventuroso.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Data Scientist and Software Developer.
+Data Scientist and Cognitive Neuroscientist

-Data Science - MsC Student in the Digital Commons Lab.
-Fondazione Bruno Kessler, Italy Trained as neuroscientist, I am now working as software developer and data scientist in the RD unit at AlmaViva Spa.
+I am presently employed as a Data Scientist at Fraunhofer Italia.
+I recently graduated in Data Science at University of Trento in 2023 with a summa cum laude distinction and a score of 110.
+Trained before as neuroscientist, I am now working as Data Scientist in the Sustainable Innovation team at Fraunhofer Italia.

-Specifically, I'm working in a remote rehabilitation project involving eye-tracking technology.
-While in FBK my current thesis project focuses on designing and implementing a geospatial analysis tool for sustainable mobility and traffic stress related assessment.
+I specialize in Machine Learning and Computer Vision applications for Flexible Production Systems.

-In my spare time I love to read, write and climb (both boulder and lead).
+In my spare time I love to read, write and climb.
 I occasionally carve wood and make mugo schnapps.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.